Last Updated 7.10.25. (G)

 Banks, corporations, and governments worldwide did not plan for, budget for, or set aside adequate reserves for the ever-increasing costs of escalating climate change.
 Thus, they will be blindsided yearly with ever-increasing surprise liabilities and fewer resources for future productivity.

-In the early to mid phases of the Climageddon Scenario described here, it is fair to say that almost everyone will begin watching the process of their wealth dwindling and disappearing.
+In the early to mid-phases of the Climageddon Scenario described here, it is fair to say that almost everyone will begin to watch the process of their wealth dwindling and disappearing.
 More will be said about the many costs of escalating global warming here.

 Who is responsible for global climate change, and who should pay for all the home business and farm damages caused by climate change?

 Click here to read about the real cause of global climate change.
-It is not you as an individual or an individual business or farm.
+It is not you, as an individual, or a business, or a farm.
 Once you know who and what the real cause of global climate change is, you can join one of the thousands of worldwide lawsuits to collect restitution for any damage you may have received because of climate change.
 Click here for one of the most important pages on our website.
 It will show you how to get restitution for your losses.

 Here are some additional climate change costs that most people typically do not consider